NLaff/Lafferty.co-v2/content/reviews/mailgun.md

 But email is a very old technology, and email platforms have to maintain positive reputations with inbox providers like Gmail and Yahoo, otherwise all of their client's email could land in the spam folder.

-Mailgun, and other email providers, has direct contacts at the inbox providers and DBL's (domain black listings) like Spamhaus, to manage their reputation.
-They also own large amounts of dedicated IP addresses -- customers sending over 500,000 emails/month often want one, or many, dedicated IP's to be in control of their individual email reputation.

 There's a lot that goes into running an email service provider like Mailgun.
 I'll tell you why I think Mailgun is doing a lot of things right, and if you're considering one you should give them a shot.

 ## Why trust me?
 I worked at Mailgun for two years as they grew from roughly $50 million/year in revenue to $100 million/year.
 They acquired two companies while I was there, Mailjet and Email On Acid.

 I helped manage Mailgun's website, SEO, and PPC campaigns.
-I wrote the onboarding emails every new Mailgun user received, and I also helped manage the development of their new Pathwire website.
+I wrote the onboarding emails every new Mailgun user received, and I also helped manage the development of their new [Pathwire](https://www.pathwire.com) website.

 I've since taken another job but my experience leading Mailgun's growth marketing team gives me a unique perspective to review their product.